visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Quora
 - Monitor Quoira posts for keywords
 - Monitor Quora Questions for keywords
+- Monitor comments on Selected Post only (30 limit).
+Go to Quora Tab, Click 'Track Comments'.
+Button appear when you hover on a desired post.
 - No we do not monitor comments, answers only Questions and Posts.
 - There is no location filter Quora offers, so we search recent global posts and questions for your keywords and store them for you with links so you can engage.
 - Quora only pricing, go to pricing page and select Quora only.